KarkAngelo114/Neurex/README.md

 Learn more about neural network templates [here](https://neurex-documentation.vercel.app/api#templates).

 # Test the Experimental Upcoming Updates 🔥
-> ⚠️ This version is currently under active development and may contain breaking changes, bugs, or incomplete features.

 If you'd like to try the upcoming major updates before it is officially released on NPM, you can install the latest development version directly from GitHub.

 ## Install from GitHub